Manggarai railway station: 20th century

 The region of Manggarai has already been known since the 17th century.
-It is the residence and market for slaves from Manggarai, Flores which later developed into Gementee Meester Cornelis.
+It is the residence and market for slaves from Manggarai, Flores which later developed into Gemeente Meester Cornelis.
 Although the Batavia—Buitenzorg line was built by the Nederlands-Indische Spoorweg Maatschappij (NIS) in 1873, Manggarai Station was built in 1914 and completed on 1 May 1918.

 The construction was not fully finished when it was first opened — World War I in Europe delayed the delivery of certain parts of its roof.
 Its tracks branched to Meester Cornelis (Jatinegara), Tanah Abang, and continued to Bandung.
 The construction was supervised by Van Grendt, who also designed the railway education school building and official residences for employees around the station area.
 The first class waiting room has not changed since the 1910s.
 The station replaced the second Meester Cornelis Station, which was located a few hundred meters to the south.

 The station witnessed an episode of Indonesian National Revolution, when on 3 January 1946 the extraordinary train (Kereta Luar Biasa or KLB) transported the entourage of President Sukarno to Yogyakarta.
 Secret preparations were made, including placing of rows of freight carriages on track 1.
 At around seven o'clock in the evening, the KLB passed very slowly from the direction of Pegangsaan through track 4.